tooba123/TestApplication/README.md

 # TestApplication
 In this Android Application, Users can do the following:

--View weather info of different cities located in different Countries , including Beijing, Berlin, Cardiff, Edinburgh, london and Nottingham.
+-View weather info of different cities located in different Countries, including Beijing, Berlin, Cardiff, Edinburgh, london and Nottingham.

 -See the battery level of their device and clock which displays their current location time.